rleddy/run-petri/README.md

 Changes of behavior from the default are to be made by subclassing: ***pNode***.
 The way pNode may be subclassed will be discussed later.

 Petri nets are made up of nodes and transitions in an acyclic graph.
 (A transitions is a type of node).
+Often, a Petri-net has a representation in matrix form.
+But, for this module, the network is maintained as an in-memory graph of nodes and references.
+More the representation and alternatives can be found here [copious-petri-modules](https://www.github.com/copious-world/petri-modules)

 The **pNode** class provides a default Petri Net behavior, keeping track of a token count.
 The token count is updated when a transition is triggered.
 The transition merely moves input node resources (decrements the token count of input nodes) to a reduction in the output nodes (increments the token count of output nodes).

 The class, **RunPetri**, is the class that takes in the net definition, a JSON object, so that the network model may be stored and used.
 The class RunPetri exposes methods for adding in resources. running transitions, and finally executing pNode methods on nodes that deliver outputs to applications.

-Every time the 'step' method of RunPetri is called, RunPetri objects will examine each transition element to see if it has enough inputs to fire.
+(Sync version): Every time the 'step' method of RunPetri is called, RunPetri objects will examine each transition element to see if it has enough inputs to fire.
 If it does, the transition methods will reduce the input resources and transition the result of the reduction to the output nodes.
 (The default behavior for reduction is to AND the inputs and use the result to increment the outputs.)

-The application program may require the module.
+The node.js application program may *require* this module.
 The requirement statement will produce an object exposing the class definitions.
 For example:

 ```
 var PetriClasses = require('run-petri');
 var RunPetri = PetriClasses.RunPetri